Michael HandlerProducer/Host "Sunday Blues"

 Have you been/are you a musician?

-I play guitar/ harmonica (since the mid 60s') grew up in the folk/blues revival and I took it to heart.
+I play guitar/ harmonica (since the mid 60s) grew up in the folk/blues revival and I took it to heart.
 A few years later got turned on to jazz, and now I play both.
-Have a working band in town, The Country Blues Revue, which is about to start working on a second CD.
-I write some of the songs and co-produce the CDs as well.....
+I have a working band in town, The Country Blues Revue.

 How did you get started in radio?

 College (Univ. of Denver, then San Jose State, grad 1970 w/ a BA in Radio TV

 Garden, skiing in winter, give parties and travel.

 What are some of your all-time favorite talk or music shows (don't have to be on KSFR)?

 The old Dinner Jazz on KJAZ, now the Jazz Oasis on KCSM, San Mateo.
 Also talk radio KGO in San Francisco.